socrata/datasync/guides/setup-standard-job.md

 DataSync offers three ways to upload your data

   1. via HTTP: *This option is available only in DataSync versions 1.5 and higher.*  This is the preferred option because it...
     - gracefully handles network failures
     - minimizes the amount of data sent by only sending the changes since the last update, rather than the complete dataset
     - can reliably handle very large files (1 million+ rows)
     - allows configuration of the way the CSV/TSV file is read and processed through the use of a [control file]({{ site.root }}/resources/control-config.html)
   2. via FTP (only available for `replace`): This functions in much the same way as the HTTP variant, with 2 notable differences:
     - the entire CSV/TSV file will transfered
     - if you are running DataSync behind a firewall it must be configured to allow FTP traffic through ports 22222 (for the control connection) and all ports within the range of 3131 to 3141 (for data connection)
   3. via Soda2: *Deprecated.*  This method is not recommended because of its inefficiencies and file size limitations (< 5 MB).

 **Control File Configuration (needed for replace via FTP or HTTP)**

 When using replace via FTP or HTTP you must supply or generate a control file.
-In many cases simply clicking the 'Generate/Edit' and using the default configuration will be sufficient for the job to run successfully.
+In many cases simply clicking the 'Generate/Edit' button and using the default configuration will be sufficient for the job to run successfully.
 Do not click 'Generate/Edit' if you want to use a Control file that is saved as a file, instead click 'Browse...' and select the file.
 The cases where you will need to modify the Control file content include, but are not limited to:

 * If your CSV contains date/time data in a format other than: [ISO8601](http://en.wikipedia.org/wiki/ISO_8601), MM/dd/yyyy, MM/dd/yy, or dd-MMM-yyyy (e.g. "2014-04-22", "2014-04-22T05:44:38", "04/22/2014", "4/22/2014", "4/22/14", and "22-Apr-2014" would all be fine).
-* The Socrata dataset has a Location column that will be populated from existing columns (e.g. address, city, state, zipcode)
+* The Socrata dataset has a Location column that will be populated from existing columns (e.g. address, city, state, zipcode).
-* The Socrata dataset has a Location column and you are <strong>not</strong> using Socrata's geocoding (you provide latitude/longitude in CSV/TSV file)
+* The Socrata dataset has a Location column and you are <strong>not</strong> using Socrata's geocoding (i.e. you are providing the latitude/longitude coordinates in the CSV/TSV file).
-* If you wish to set the timezone of the dates being imported
+* If you wish to set the timezone of the dates being imported.

 For more detailed information on establishing configuration in the Control file refer to [Control file configuration]({{ site.root }}/resources/control-config.html)